wp-plugins/bulk-password-reset/readme.txt

 == Credits ==

-Copyright 2011 by Ruben Woudsma.
+Copyright 2009-2013 by Ruben Woudsma.
 The plugin is based on the template plugin template and furthermore several functions have been copied from yoast.com his Google Analytics plugin.
-I would like to thank both Joost van de Valk (yoast.com) and Pressography.com for a look into their code.
+I would like to thank both [Joost van de Valk](yoast.com) and Pressography.com for a look into their code.

 This program is free software; you can redistribute it and/or modify